-- 1. Students will apply by October 15 for Fall Graduation and March 15 for Spring Graduation.
-Application for petitioning students is completed via Kapi'olani CC website. - 2.
+- 1. Students will apply by October 15 (for Fall Graduation) and March 15 (for Spring Graduation) and August 15 (for Summer Graduation).
+Graduation applications are completed online via the Kapi'olani CC website. - 2.
 All nursing and general support courses competed with a "C" or higher to be eligible for graduation.
 A formal transcript evaluation for courses not taken at Kapi'olani CC must also be completed. - 3.
 It is an expectation of the graduate to complete surveys that identify program satisfaction for the purpose of program evaluation and accreditation.